GE Healthcare, Intel open test lab in Israel

-The lab will focus on aligning and optimizing the companies’ new products, such as Intel’s microprocessor technologies and GE’s healthcare products that include ultrasound diagnostic imaging systems.
+The lab will focus on aligning and optimising the companies’ new products, such as Intel’s microprocessor technologies and GE’s healthcare products that include ultrasound diagnostic imaging systems.

 “The hope is that this partnership between GE and Intel will lead to the development of affordable and advanced healthcare technologies that ultimately will bring better healthcare to more people around the world,” said Mike Harsh, a GE vice president and GE Healthcare’s chief technology officer.